Homemade Detoxifying Bath Salts to Remove Toxins

-Did you know: Liver toxicity is experienced to some degree by almost every person today in our modern world…
+Liver toxicity is experienced to some degree by almost every person today in our modern world.

 It’s not surprising when you look at our lifestyle habits, food choices, and the environmental toxins and pollution we come into contact with on a daily basis.

-The liver and kidneys play key roles in filtering everything that goes into the body, with the liver performing 500-600 different functions per second!
+The liver and kidneys play key roles in filtering everything that goes into the body, with the liver performing 500 to 600 different functions per second!

 It is so important that we take care of our liver by eating and sleeping well, drinking plenty of water, and exercising regularly.

-However, a few other healthy lifestyle habits we can introduce into our daily routine include dry brushing, lemon water, and adding a few detox baths in here and there.
+However, a few other healthy lifestyle habits we can introduce into our daily routines include dry brushing, lemon water, and adding a few detox baths in here and there.

 Detoxing the Body

-These baths help to remove toxins from the body, as well as help you to relax and feel sleepy (so I suggest doing them before bed).
+These baths aid in removing stored toxins in the body, as well as help you to relax and feel sleepy (so I suggest doing them before bedtime).

 Marla Pietruszko HD BSc RHN has worked with hundreds of clients, helping to naturally heal their detox systems and more.
 So if this is you, you can DM her on Instagram, or go to her website to inquire further on how to help de-congest your liver.